alejandromc23/multigrep/Readme.md

-# Log Localizer
+# Multigrep

-`log-localizer` is a simple command-line tool written in Rust that helps you localize logs or log files by displaying which files and lines have generated the given logs.
+`multigrep` is a simple command-line tool written in Rust that helps you localize queries by displaying which files and lines have generated the given queries.

 ## Features

-- Localize logs from a single file or provided as an input.
+- Localize queries from a single file or provided as an input.
-- Display the file names and line numbers where the logs were generated.
+- Display the file names and line numbers where the queries were generated.
-- Easy to use and efficient in processing large log files.
+- Easy to use and efficient in processing large files.

 ## Prerequisites